softwarepub/hermes/docs/source/tutorials/writing-a-plugin-for-hermes.md

 HERMES uses a plugin architecture.
 Therefore, users are invited to contribute own features.

 The structure for every plugin follows the same schema.
-Every plugin is a sub class of a sub class of the `HermesPlugin` class.
+Every plugin is a sub class of a sub class of the {py:class}`~hermes.commands.base.HermesPlugin` class.
-This class implements one abstract method, `__call__`, which needs to be overwritten by every plugin.
+This class implements one abstract method, {py:meth}`~hermes.commands.base.HermesPlugin.__call__`, which needs to be overwritten by every plugin.
-In between the `HermesPlugin` class and the class of a specific plugin there is another class which follows the naming scheme `Hermes{Step}Plugin` where `{Step}` is the step the plugin is for.
+In between the {py:class}`~hermes.commands.base.HermesPlugin` class and the class of a specific plugin there is another class which follows the naming scheme `Hermes{Step}Plugin` where `{Step}` is the step the plugin is for.
 These base classes may implement additional (abstract) methods that may have to be implemented by the plugins class.

-The first positional attribute of the `__call__` method is an object of class `Hermes{Step}Command` (where `{Step}` is the step the plugin is for), which is a sub class of `HermesCommand`, which triggered this plugin to run.
+The first positional attribute of the `__call__` method is an object of class `Hermes{Step}Command` (where `{Step}` is the step the plugin is for), which is a sub class of {py:class}`~hermes.commands.base.HermesCommand`, which triggered this plugin to run.
 An exception to this are the deposit plugins.
 Those don't implement the `__call__` method and instead can implement (and have to implement some) other functions.

-The plugin class also uses a derivative of `HermesSettings` to add parameters that can be adapted by the configuration file.
+The plugin class also uses a derivative of {py:class}`~hermes.commands.base.HermesSettings` to add parameters that can be adapted by the configuration file.
-`HermesSettings` is the base class for command specific settings.
+{py:class}`~hermes.commands.base.HermesSettings` is the base class for command specific settings.
 It uses [pydantic](https://docs.pydantic.dev/latest/) [settings](https://docs.pydantic.dev/latest/api/pydantic_settings/) to specify and validate the parameters.
 The user can either set the parameters in the `hermes.toml` or overwrite them in the command line.
 To overwrite a parameter from command line, use the `-O` command line option followed by the dotted parameter name and the value.